CO Lab Manual

 False!

-The b termination of an instruction, such as movb, indicates that one bute of data is accessed.
+The b termination of an instruction, such as movb, indicates that one byte of data is accessed.

 We use the q termination for an instruction to indicate that we access 8 bytes.